RockyLogic/RockyLogic/README.md

 - 📌 Also diving into deep learning.
 - 🤝 Looking to collaborate on new projects with other developers
 - 🧱 2021 Goal: Become a expert within a new technology & explore a new part of the world!
-- 👟 Fun Fact: I love learning about finance and economics & I am definitely a sneakerhead.
+- 👟 Fun Fact: I love learning about finance and economics & definitely a sneakerhead.

 </p>